 You may have seen product descriptions for Swiss firearms in our collection noting that a receiver is "P stamped", or maybe P stamped with two additional numbers.
 You may also have seen descriptions that note the presence of a "Soldier's Tag".
 But what exactly does this mean?

 For example, you can see in the above photo there is a letter P stamped on the top of the receiver.
 In addition to this, there is a number "35" stamped below the serial number.
-While this was not always done, the "35" indicates that this K11 pictured was retired and Privatized in 1935.
-This can be easily confused with a very similar mark indicating the year of an armory refurbishment or repair; these are denoted by a two-digit year that is either preceded or followed by a dot, or the two digit year preceded by a "WF" (Waffenfabrik Bern).
+This "35" stamp below the serial number indicates that this K11 was armory refurbished in 1935.

 The P stamp may be confused with a P immediately preceding a serial number which is related but not the same thing.
 While the vast majority of Swiss military firearms were manufactured for military service, a very small subset were manufactured with the intent for private sale.
 These so-called "P Series" firearms are manufactured with a P as part of the serial number, as seen in the above photo.
 These are very rare.
 For example, over 185,000 K11 carbines were manufactured in total by Waffenfabrik Bern.
 Of these, less than 600 were manufactured for private sale.